Skip to main content

 Build Insights of Test Observability

-How does the history mapping help in visualizing your test reports?
+How does history mapping help to visualize your test reports?

 In the following screenshot of the report, you can find the test history populated (green and red dots on the right) as a static build name was used every time: